 The biggest cause of climate change is the increasing amount of greenhouse gases in the atmosphere – specifically carbon dioxide (but also methane, for example).
 If the growth in emissions continues at current rates, the global average temperature will rise by 2-6 degrees Celsius by the end of the century. (source: ilmasto-opas.fi)

-Currently, the increase in the amount of greenhouse gases caused by human activity is changing the composition of the atmosphere, which in turn impacts the temperature of our planet as a “glass ceiling” – the average temperature is rising.
+Currently, the increase in the amount of greenhouse gases caused by human activity is changing the composition of the atmosphere, which in turn impacts the temperature of our planet as a “glass ceiling”, causing the average temperature to rise.
 As a result, Earth’s climate is also changing.
 Global warming has many direct and indirect effects, such as the melting of continental and mountain glaciers, the shrinking of northern sea ice, uneven distribution of rainfall as well as rising sea levels. (source: ilmasto-opas.fi)

 Climate change brings with it many changes.
-Looking at Europe, for example, winter temperatures are predicted to rise by several degrees – biggest rises in temperatures will be seen in the Arctic Ocean.
+Looking at Europe, for example, winter temperatures are predicted to rise by several degrees.
+The biggest rises in temperatures will be seen in the Arctic Ocean.

 If we succeed in limiting greenhouse gas emissions, we are able to impact the magnitude of the above-mentioned changes.

 Every tree is significant.
-You can start by purchasing just one tree seedling or the planting service of seedlings for a full year (17 pcs) to compensate for your own carbon footprint.
+You can start by purchasing just one tree seedling or together we can come up with a suitable cooperation scheme with your company.